 [(4), (5) deleted]

-(6) A miscellaneous licence shall not be granted unless the purpose for which it is granted is directly connected with mining operations.
+(6) A miscellaneous licence shall not be granted unless the purpose for which it is granted is directly connected with mining.

 (7) Sections 18, 23 and 27 do not prevent a miscellaneous licence from being applied for or granted in respect of land that is the subject of another mining tenement.